turingschool/curriculum/source/projects/blogger.markdown

 Did it really work?
 It's hard to tell.
 Let's jump into the console and have a look.

 {% irb %}
-$ a = Article.last
+$ article = Article.last
-$ a.tags
+$ article.tags
 {% endirb %}

-I bet the console reported that `a` had `[]` tags -- an empty list.
+I bet the console reported that `article` had `[]` tags -- an empty list.
 (It also probably said something about an `ActiveRecord::Associations::CollectionProxy` 😉 ) So we didn't generate an error, but we didn't create any tags either.

 We need to return to the `Article#tag_list=` method in `article.rb` and do some more work.